 The Haemophilus is as grown negative baccilus which require blood for growth as their genus name implies and blood agar is used routinely for their isolation in the laboratory.
 It has been known that in the blood, there are true factors, designated as the X and the V factors which are required for the growth of Haemophilus.
-These factors are hemin and nicotinainde adeninedi mucleotide (NAD).
+These factors are hemin and nicotinamide adenine dimucleotide (NAD).
 The hemin (X factor) is required for the organisms to synthesize their enzymes containing heme such as cytochromes and catalase.
-X factor or hemin, a hermostable substance present in erythrocytes is required by all haemophilus Sp.
+X factor or hemin, a hermostable substance present in erythrocytes is required by all haemophilus Sp. for growth.
+The thermolabile V factor or NAD is not required by all haemophilus Sp.
 For growth.